Maverix Studio

 ItemStatusNotes

-B4 — Merge approval trigger TBD Manual vs scheduled — pending Brabys decision
+B4 — Merge approval trigger TBD Manual vs scheduled nightly window — pending Brabys decision after pilot run.

-Phone dialcode table completeness TBD Sample data is 012 (Pretoria) only — need full costown for all regions
+Phone dialcode table completeness TBD Current data is 012 (Pretoria) only.
+Full costown needed for all dialing regions at production scale.

-Full Informix table list Confirmed 13 tables confirmed with Carl
+Full Informix table list Confirmed All 13 tables confirmed with Carl.
+All loaded into PostgreSQL.

 Appendix A